rjdscott/python-tutorial/pandas-intro/readme.md

 4. Data analysis pipelines with Pandas (read, clean, analyse, visualize)
 5. Intro to SQL Databases and Pandas (crate sqlite database, import data, write queries)
 6. Parallelize workflow with Dask

+## Helpful resources
+1. If you ever get stuck - use google.
+The python community is very strong and active
+2. Pandas documentation
+3. Virtualenv documentation
+4. JupyterLab documentation
+4. The zen of python